Augusta Bender

-Augusta Bender (born March 20 1846 - September 16, 1924) was a German teacher, poet, writer, and women's rights activist.
+Augusta Bender (March 20 1846 – September 16, 1924) was a German teacher, poet, writer, and women's rights activist.

 Early and personal life

-Bender was born on a small village in Oberschefflenz to a marginalized family of peasants.
+Bender was born in the small village of Oberschefflenz in south-central Germany to a poor family of farmers.
 She had five siblings and was the youngest child.
 Bender showed a keen interest in literature at a very young age and was considered a misfit in school.
-Her mother supported her passion nonetheless.
+Her mother supported her passion for education and self-improvement.